natgo/wt-wiki-scraper/wikitext-transpiled/ground/Merkava%20Mk.2D.md

 * Plethora of smoke launchers
 * Effective firepower with APFSDS and laser rangefinder / warning system
 * Thermal imaging systems for gunner
+* The placement of the engine at the front of the vehicle allows for it to occasionally it to soak up some hits and protect the crew, allowing you to return fire even if you are immobilised

 '''Cons:'''